 Queues process only one Resource at a time.

-🔧 In the Queue example above, play the diagram (Step by Step).
-In this case, orders from Build are queued and processed 1 at a time, every 5 Time Steps.
+🔧 In the Queue example below, play the diagram (Step by Step).
+In this case, orders from Build are queued and processed one at a time every 5 Time Steps.

-Step 1: Three Gold are converted into a Soldier & sent to Queue
+Step 1: Three Gold are converted into a Soldier & sent to the Training facility (Queue)

-Step 2: Initial Soldier is being Queued for 1 step.
+Step 2: Initial Soldier is being trained (queued) for 1 step.
 Another three Gold are converted into a Soldier & sent to the Training facility (Queue), but their training is not started

-Step 3-5: the first Soldier is delayed & the second Soldier waits in queue
+Step 3-5: the first Soldier is being trained & the second Soldier awaits in queue

-Step 6: the first Soldier gets pushed to the Soldiers Pool & the second Soldier starts being delayed
+Step 6: the first Soldier gets pushed to the Soldiers’ Pool & the second Soldier starts their training

 Delays and Queues can use State Connections that communicate the number of Resources they are currently processing (including the number of Resources waiting in a Queue to be processed).